ulversson/sequences-backend/README.md

 `Enter new password:`

-`Next, create a new role named 'seq' and database for the rails app with the command below:
+`Next, create a new user named 'seq' and database for the rails app with the command below:

 `create user seq with password 'seq';`